-Step 1: Create your mentor/mentee profile
+Step 1: Complete your myAACE profile & enroll

 The first-time authors program mentoring program is for new technical paper writers whose abstracts have been accepted into the AACE Conference & Expo.
 If you are a first time author, please follow these steps to connect with an experienced mentor to help you through the technical paper writing process.
+To participate as a mentor in the first time authors mentoring program, mentors must have previously written technical papers and presented at a prior AACE Conference & Expo.
+To volunteer to be a mentor for this program, please follow these steps.

 Step 2: Find a mentor/mentee

-Once your profile is created, the next step is getting connected with a mentor or mentee.
-Mentees will search and then reach out to the mentor.
-The mentee will search for a potential mentor by selecting the various profile criteria.
-Mentees can search the whole directory (without selecting specific criteria) to browse all mentors.
-All you do is scroll down to the bottom of the mentor search and click "search."
-Mentees review mentor profiles to find the best person to help with their needs.
+Search for a potential mentor or mentee by selecting the various profile criteria.
+Search the whole directory (without selecting specific criteria) to browse all mentors or mentees.
+All you do is scroll down to the bottom of the mentor/mentee directory search and click "search."
+Review profiles to find the best fit.

-Step 3: Request a discovery call
+Step 3: Connect!
+Request a discovery call

 Step 4: Introduce yourself